 If you meet the conditions prescribed under PFRDA regulations, your money cannot be refused.
 What can happen, and often does, is delay.
 These delays typically result from documentation gaps, verification mismatches, or coordination issues among multiple institutions involved in the exit process.

-A Quick Status Check Before You Begin
+A Quick Status Check For NPS Before You Begin:

 Your withdrawal options depend on why and when you are exiting NPS.